Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 It still takes 15 seconds to load the **.bin**; I expected longer since we aren't cropping off 1/3 of the picture like mdo_qualia_paint.
 It takes 25 seconds from power-on but 15 seconds from storing program on USB drive.
 When looping with a 5 second delay for snow movement it takes 12 seconds, so it seems to take about 7 seconds to actually read .bin, display it, and start snow once the program is initialized.
 - This process shows as the snow holding still while reading .bin followed by a sweep across the screen replacing the background image, then appearance of snowflakes.

-Maybe I will make **mdo_x.x_round_ornament** not write all the pixels that are not actually on the round display to speed things up.
+Maybe I will make a later version **mdo_x.x_round_ornament** not write all the pixels that are not actually on the round display to speed things up.
 From a visual standpoint, the snow stops moving momentarily and then the image wipes across in about 2 to 3 seconds.
 Seems to work fine.

 On the other hand, the snow movement is definitely jerky compared to the TFT-Gizmo version.